flutter/flutter/dev/tools/gen_keycodes/README.md

 The `data` subdirectory contains both some local data files and the templates used to generate the source files.

-- `data/key_data.json`: contains the merged data from all the other sources.
+- `data/physical_key_data.json`: contains the merged physical key data from all the other sources.
+This file will be regenerated if "--collect" is specified for the gen_keycodes script.
+- `data/logical_key_data.json`: contains the list of unprintable logical keys.
   This file will be regenerated if "--collect" is specified for the gen_keycodes script.
 - `data/key_name_to_android_name.json`: contains a mapping from Flutter key